C# Method Overloading: A Complete Guide with Examples

 Result of adding two double values: 4.2

-The program demonstrates method overloading, where the appropriate Add method is called based on the number and types of arguments provided.
+• The compiler selects the appropriate method based on the number and types of arguments provided.

 using System;